DandyLyons/LinkPreviews/README.md

 ## Roadmap
 This package has not yet been validated on tvOS, visionOS, macCatalyst.
 Please create an Issue on GitHub if you find a problem.

+- [ ] Audit Swift Concurrency
+- [ ] Cache Link Metadata so it doesn't have to be refetched every time the `LinkPreview` is presented.

 ### Swift 6 Concurrency
 A full concurrency audit of this package has not yet been completed.
 Currently this package uses `@preconcurrency import LinkPresentation`.